 Face to face befriending:

-Volunteers need to have time during the week to make their visits.
+Volunteers need to be able to commit up to two hours a week.
+The visit can be done on any day of the week.
 Volunteers are matched with an appropriate client and visit them once a week at a mutually agreed time for about an hour just to have a chat, share an interest or, if the client has been assessed to be mobile enough go out on short outings.

 There are also opportunities to become a telephone befriender which is more appropriate for people who work full time.
 Calls can be made around the working day, early evenings or at weekends.
-Calls usually last for about 20 minutes.
-For details please visit the Age UK head office website http://www.ageuk.org.uk/get-involved/volunteer/
+Calls usually last for about 20 minutes but no more than one hour per week.

 Our volunteers are interviewed and fully inducted into the role.
 Two references are taken up.
 A Disclosure and Barring Service (DBS) Check is also carried out.
 Volunteers are regularly supervised and monitored.